Russian businessman gets 9 years in US prison for hack-and-trade scheme

 Wealthy Russian undertook $90 mln hack-and-trade scheme, U.S. says at trial

-(Reporting by Nate Raymond in Boston; Editing by Will Dunham and Alexia Garamfalvi)
+(Reporting by Nate Raymond and Maria Tsvetkova in Boston; Editing by Will Dunham and Alexia Garamfalvi)

 ((Nate.Raymond@thomsonreuters.com and Twitter @nateraymond; 347-243-6917))